1 Month Old Baby Feeding – How Often & How Much – Food Guide

 Five Bottle Feeding Tips for a One Month Old

-1. Feeding guidelines on formula tins are just a guide.
+1. Feeding guidelines on formula cans are just a guide.
 If you want to know your individual baby’s quota, check with your child health nurse.

 2. Use one fresh bottle of formula for each feed.
 Don’t reoffer formula and instead, make a fresh bottle for each feed.